bizzy91/DBN_numpy/README.md

 You can also import the data in the form of numpy array.
-This is a application of "RBM_numpy"
+This is the application of "RBM_numpy"